isopen/ngx-cable/README.md

 -----------------------------------
 - <b>Easy to use:</b> You just need to install npm package <code>npm install ngx-cable --save</code>
 - <b>Multi-frameworks:</b> You can use <code>NgX-Cable</code> in modern frameworks.
 - <b>Multi-cable:</b> <code>NgX-Cable</code> allows to create multiple connections.
 In one connection can create multiple subscriptions.
-Allows you to send messages to multiple channels.
+Allows you to send messages to multiple channels and to several subscriptions on channel.
 - <b>Cross-platform:</b> <code>NgX-Cable</code> can be used on any platform that supports javascript.
 - <b>Good support:</b> You can write a report at any time convenient for you.
 - <b>Open source and secure:</b> You can read the code in the project repository and edit it for your tasks.
+- <b>Freedom:</b> You can find the features on your own and expand opportunities as necessary.

 Examples
 -----------------------------------